Gman-Superfly/AKIRA/architecture_theoretical/ORTHOGONALITY.md

-│  The optimal linear transform for compression is the one that       │ │  decorrelates the signal (makes components orthogonal).             │ │                                                                         │ │  PCA, DCT, Wavelets — all are orthogonal transforms.                │ │  They work because orthogonality = no redundancy = optimal.         │
+│  The optimal linear transform for compression is the one that       │ │  decorrelates the signal (makes components orthogonal).             │ │                                                                         │ │  PCA, DCT, Wavelets, all are orthogonal transforms.                 │ │  They work because orthogonality = no redundancy = optimal.         │ │                                                                         │
-│                                                                         │
 │  FFT (what AKIRA uses):                                                 │